Australian Computer Society (ACS) Process & Charges

 Check Your Application Status

-After submitting your application in the online application form, you will receive an email on your registered email address consisting of your application reference number and password instructions.
-This can be used to check your application status.
+After submitting your application in the online application form, you will receive an email at your registered email address consisting of your application reference number and password instructions.
+This can be used to check the status of your application.

-The documents to be submitted in the ACS online application form are required to be certified by an authorized notary authority that cross checks the documents and if true, signs and stamps the copy of the document.
-This signifies that your documents are true and legitimate.
+The documents to be submitted in the ACS online application are authorized by a certifying notary authority that cross-checks the records and, if actual, signs a copy of the document.
+This indicates that your documents are genuine and authentic.

-The certified copy of the document should consist:
+The certified copy of the document should consist of:

-• The copy of the documents should consist the words Certified True Copy of the Original.
+• The copy of the papers should include the words Certified True Copy of the Original.

 • The signature of the certified person is required on the document.